-The report confirms that further investigation will be needed in Phase 2 of the inquiry on:
+The phase 1 report confirmed that further investigation would be needed in phase 2 on:

-We have met with the inquiry to explain who we are and our role, so that they are aware of the information and support we could offer them if they thought it appropriate.
-We’ll continue to monitor the progress of the inquiry to understand what the implications of its findings will be for our sector and any support we can provide our members as a result.
+We will continue to monitor the progress of the inquiry, to understand what the implications of its findings will be for our sector and how we can support our members to deliver on these.